aer0ss/aerofs/docs/how-to/get_started.md

 Log into `gerrit.arrowfs.org` using your @aerofs.com Google account.
 Choose a username and add your SSH key.
 When you've finished registering ask Weihan or Drew to add you to the 'Developers' group in Gerrit.

-## Install AeroFS and join the Air Computing Team shared folder.
+## Install AeroFS Canary and join the team folder

+  * Once your AeroFS is installed, go to tray menu > Preferences... > Advanced..., and enable the Canary mode.
   * Ask Weihan or Yuri to invite you to the AeroFS organization and to the `Air Computing Team` shared folder.
   * Accept the invitation via the email you received
   * [Download and install the AeroFS client](https://www.aerofs.com/download).